Bingley: Culture

 Each year Bingley Show is held in Myrtle Park and is one of the largest one day shows in Europe.
 Its focus is on the horticultural and agricultural nature that reflects Bingley and its environs.
 The Bingley show has been held every year since 1867 apart from in 2012 when the event was cancelled due to flooding.

 Bingley Little Theatre is both a venue and a major amateur group, with eight productions a year as well as studio pieces.

 The first Airedale Terrier was bred in Bingley.

-Since January 2015, Bingley is part of the Walkers are Welcome town network making Yorkshire the friendliest place for walkers!
+Since January 2015, Bingley is part of the Walkers are Welcome town network, aiming to make Yorkshire the friendliest place for walkers.
 Bingley Walkers are Welcome now works with the local community and businesses to increase footfall into the area and boosting the local economy.